Below are resources to help your department prevent and mitigate situations involving reputation management.

 Background checks are an important part of a department's recruitment process and can help departments protect themselves from reputation management and liability issues.
 The NVFC has partnered with JD Palatine to offer NVFC members the First Responder Search & Review background screening service at a special discounted price.
 Find more information on the service and pricing on the Member Benefits page of the NVFC Members-Only web site.

-Fire Corps, a program administered by the NVFC that connects volunteers with their local departments to perform non-operational functions, developed a Liability Guide and Liability Presentation to help departments a Fire Corps programs address liability issues.
+Fire Corps, a program administered by the NVFC that connects volunteers with their local departments to perform non-operational functions, developed a Liability Guide and Liability Presentation to help departments and Fire Corps programs address liability issues.
 These resources are available for free to registered Fire Corps programs.
 If you are not currently registered, you can do so for free at www.firecorps.org.
 Also included on this page is a link to the Nonprofit Risk Management Center's State Liability Laws for Charitable Organizations and Volunteers.

 Junior firefighter programs are an excellent recruitment tool for departments and a significant educational opportunity for youth.
 However, departments are continually faced with keeping junior firefighters safe and following all state, national, and local laws, while allowing them training opportunities to prepare them to be future firefighters.
 This webinar from the NVFC's National Junior Firefighter Program reviews the five steps for managing the unknown and reducing liability whle providing youth with a safe, fun, and educational experience.
 Access the training in the NVFC Virtual Classroom.